Kidney Transplant Evaluation

 Are You a Candidate for a Kidney Transplant?

-For More InformationIf you have advanced kidney disease, or you’re on dialysis, you may be hoping a kidney transplant will improve the quality and quantity of your life.
+If you have advanced kidney disease, or you’re on dialysis, you may be hoping a kidney transplant will improve the quality and length of your life.
 We want those outcomes for you as well.
 Unfortunately, not everyone is a candidate for transplant.
-Thanks to our transplant specialists’ extensive experience, we are often able to accept into our kidney transplant program people who have been turned away elsewhere due to their complex medical conditions.
+Thanks to our transplant specialists’ extensive experience, we are often able to accept people into our kidney transplant program who have been turned away elsewhere due to their complex medical conditions.

 Kidney Transplant Evaluation

 The best way to find out if you are a candidate for a kidney transplant is through our one-day evaluation.
-We do evaluations three days a week, and appointments are usually available in less than a month.
+We perform evaluations three days a week, and appointments are usually available in less than a month.

 You’ll Work with a Pre-Transplant Coordinator